appaquet/exomind/README.md

   * `./tools/install.sh` or `cd exo && cargo install --path .` or grab latest released binary.

 * Configuration
-    * Most commands requires a node configuration file, for which an example can be found in here: [`./examples/node.yaml`].
+    * Most commands require a node configuration file, for which an example can be found here: [`./examples/node.yaml`].
       `exo` can also generate and manage configurations.
 See [Quick start](#quick-start).
-    * At minimum, the config requires 2 keypair: one for the node, one for the cell.
+    * At a minimum, the config requires 2 keypairs: one for the node, one for the cell.
     * The node keypair is unique per node, while the cell keypair is shared among servers that host the cell.
     * See [Quick start](#quick-start) section for example 2 nodes setup.